koro666/xsocket/README.md

 `xsocket` is a set of tools to allow processes from isolated network namespaces to create sockets into other network namespaces without needing to call `setns` which requires elevated privileges.

-It works by forwarding the request to create a socket to a small server process which run in the desired target namespace.
+It works by forwarding the request to create a socket to a small server process which runs in the desired target namespace.

 ## Build